I have been keeping a daily weather diary since 2004, recording general conditions, rainfall amounts, and high/low temperatures.

 I joined Bumble Bee Watch in the summer of 2019.
 Thus far I have had confirmed sightings of a tri-coloured bumble bee and a half-black bumble bee.

 I planted swamp milkweed for the first time on our property in 2017 using seeds from Hope Seeds.
 In 2018 I was able to save my own seed.
 In 2019 we had our first monarch butterfly caterpillars (about 12), saw one pupa, and one butterfly.
+We did not see any monarch’s in 2020, but that was also the case for many others in Atlantic Canada.
 Our plant density needs to be increased to accommodate the hungry caterpillars as they stripped one small plot and probably didn’t make it to the pupa stage due to lack of food.
 I would eventually like to be able to register with Monarch Watch.

 We have an AcuRite 5-in-1 weather station in our yard collecting temperature, humidity, rainfall, and windspeed/direction data (as we are surrounded by trees and the station is not mounted high enough, the wind data is not particularly accurate).
 That data is pushed to Weather Underground (which is owned by The Weather Company/IBM) as Cedar Lodge, Weather Station ID IFOXLEYR2.